saattrupdan/NLPDedup/README.md

 - Kenneth Enevoldsen (kennethcenevoldsen@gmail.com)

+# Installation

+The package is available on PyPI, so you can install the package using your favourite package manager.
+For instance, `pip install nlp_dedup` or `poetry add nlp_dedup`.

 # Quick start

 If the corpus is stored as `corpus.txt` (both `txt` and `jsonl` files are supported),